List of lemon-lime drink brands

-A lemon-lime soft drink or lemon-lime soda (also known colloquially as lemonade in the United Kingdom, Australia and New Zealand and as cider in Japan and South Korea) is a carbonated soft drink with lemon and lime flavoring.
-Popular brands include Sprite, 7 Up, and Starry.
+A lemon-lime soft drink or lemon-lime soda (also known as lemonade in the United Kingdom, Australia and New Zealand and as cider in Japan and South Korea) is a carbonated soft drink with lemon and lime flavoring.

 Description

-Lemon-lime soft drinks are typically colorless, however cloudy varieties such as Limca are also available.
-Similar in appearance and flavor to the clear variety of lemonade found in the UK and Australia, lemon-lime soft drinks are often packaged in green bottles to better distinguish them from soda water.
+Lemon-lime soft drinks are typically colourless; however, coloured varieties such as Limca are also available.
+Similar in appearance and flavor to the clear varieties of lemonade found in the UK and Australia, lemon-lime soft drinks are often packaged in green bottles to better distinguish them from soda water.